aKshayKadam03/tindog/README.md

 TinDog - tinder for dogs

-made with HTML
+made with HTML,
-          CSS
+          CSS,
-          Bootstrap 4
+          Bootstrap 4.